 - Quality of teaching, learning and assessment Inadequate 1

 - Personal development, behaviour and welfare Requires improvement 1

-- Previous Ofsted grade: Outstanding on 3rd July 2013
+- Previous Ofsted grade: Requires improvement on 16th October 2018

 - Ofsted report: View the Ofsted report